OWASP/CheatSheetSeries/cheatsheets/Mobile_Application_Security_Cheat_Sheet.md

 between app and widgets.
 - Use ATS (App Transport Security) to enforce strong security policies for network communication.
-- Configure appropriate background refresh policies to prevent sensitive data updates while the device is locked.
-- Implement proper privacy-related configurations in `Info.plist` for features requiring user permissions.
-- Use App Groups with appropriate security configurations when sharing data between app and widgets.
-- Use ATS (App Transport Security) to enforce strong security policies for network communication.
 - Do not store sensitive data in `plist` files.

 For further reading, visit the